jorodoychev/computer-outlet-react/README.md

 # Computer-outlet

 ## Introduction
-This project is for project defense for React course SoftUni August 2024.
+This project is for project defense for React course SoftUni June 2024.

 ## Usage
 User Authentication: